Dolan School of Business

 Programs and Events

-Fairfield Dolan has partnered with BetterManager to offer personalized leadership coaching for graduate students.
-BetterManager leadership coaching supports Fairfield Dolan’s mission of developing ethical leaders and well-rounded persons by offering four personalized coaching sessions.
-The content of each session will complement the services offered by the Dolan Career Development Center and the Dolan Professional Development Series.
+Fairfield Dolan offers personalized leadership coaching for graduate students.
+Leadership coaching supports the Fairfield Dolan mission of developing ethical leaders by offering personalized sessions.
+The sessions' content complements the services offered by the Career Development Center.

 Money Talks: Financial Planning for College Students and New Graduates